nyonson/raiju/README.md

 *Global* flags (not subcommand flags) can be set on the CLI, through environment variables, or with a configuration file.
 Flags overwrite environment variables which overwrite the configuration file values.

-Environment variables have a `RAIJU_` prefix appended to the flag name.
+Environment variables have a `RAIJU_` prefix on the flag name.
 For example, the global flag `host` can be set with the `RAIJU_HOST` environment variable.

 A configuration file can be provided with the `-config` flag or the default location (for Linux it's `~/.config/raiju/config`) can be used.
 The configuration file format is a flag per line, whitespace delimited.